MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/1_Introduction_Microsoft_Graph.md

 With MS Graph we do the following:

- - Sends alerts if you're spending too much time in meetings.
+ - Sends alerts if you're spending too much time in meetings: [MS Graph API Outlook meetings](https://developer.microsoft.com/en-us/graph/docs/concepts/findmeetingtimes_example)
- - Suggest the best time for the next team meeting according to your calendar.
+ - Suggest the best time for the next team meeting according to your calendar: [MS Graph API Outlook Calendar](https://developer.microsoft.com/en-us/graph/docs/concepts/outlook-schedule-recurring-events)
- - Create a Team in Microsoft Teams for an existing office 365 Group.
+ - Create a Team in Microsoft Teams for an existing office 365 Group:[MS Graph API Teams](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/resources/group)
- - Send a notification when people are added to Active Directory and automatically kick off employee on-boarding workflows.
+ - Send a notification when people are added to Active Directory and automatically kick off employee on-boarding workflows:[MS Graph API Azure AD](https://docs.microsoft.com/en-US/azure/active-directory/develop/active-directory-graph-api)
- - Continue editing a document where you left off in another device .
+ - Continue editing a document where you left off in another device :[MS Graph API Cross-Device](https://developer.microsoft.com/en-us/graph/docs/concepts/cross-device-app-configuration)
- - Create a timeline with all your activity.
+ - Create a timeline with all your activity:[MS Graph API Activities](https://developer.microsoft.com/en-us/graph/docs/concepts/activity-feed-concept-overview)

 These are some examples of what can be done with MS Graph, but you can see there are many scenarios where you can apply.